furnity/model-specs/CommunalSpaces.md

 #### PDF Source

 If you have a PDF it needs to be converted to PNG.
 You can do this with any software you like.
 For WSL/Ubuntu [GraphicsMagick](http://www.graphicsmagick.org/) is recommended.
+For Mac/Windows [Affinity](https://www.affinity.studio/download) is recommended.

 ##### Installing GraphicsMagick